 This is where payday loans get tricky.
 Many people quickly get stuck in a cycle of debt because they can’t pay the original amount owed.
-On top of that, they keep accumulating expensive fees every time they renew the payday loan.
+On top of that, they keep accumulating expensive fees every time they renew the loan.

 Are payday loans bad?

 Usually, this amount needs to be paid back in two weeks.
-You might be thinking, “$20 isn’t much money to pay in order to get the cash I need to fix my car!”
+You might be thinking, “$20 isn’t much money to pay to get the cash I need to fix my car!”
 But let’s look at things in a different light.